Study

 Beyond our borders: an agreement with the Baltic states

-Since September 2021, the automatic recognition of higher education degrees between the three Benelux countries has been extended to university degrees obtained in the three Baltic states: Estonia, Latvia and Lithuania.
-The six countries currently form the only region in the European higher education area where degrees are automatically recognised.
+Ever since a treaty to that effect was signed in September 2021, the automatic recognition of higher education degrees between the three Benelux countries has been extended those obtained in the three Baltic states: Estonia, Latvia and Lithuania.
+With the entry into force of this Treaty in 2024, these six countries will form the only region within the European Higher Education Area where degree levels are automatically recognised.
+Their ambition is to encourage other countries to follow this path.

 In specific terms, this results in greater mobility for students and instant administrative simplification:

-• validation of degrees to work or continue one’s education in one of the member states
+• Validity of degrees for working or continuing studies in one of the members states.